LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Locking (Procedure `Lock`)
     - Try to acquire object
         - when we have it, we can change the data structure
-        - if we don't have it (we need to give up controll)
+        - if we don't have it (we need to give up control)
             - Synchronous switching to an other process
             - `Select` and `SwitchTo`
 - Unlocking (Procedure `Unlock`)
     - When giving up a lock all conditions need to be evaluated again (signal-and-exit)
-    - Otherwise the oposite of locking
+    - Otherwise the opposite of locking
 - Wait Conditions (`AWAIT`)
     - Internally boxed into a procedure (`PROCEDURE $Condition(fp: ADDRESS): BOOLEAN;`)
     - Stack frame is needed in condition: *FP*
     - `AWAIT` code: put condition on await queue

-> Sideeffects in `AWAIT` conditions are dangerous!
+> Side-effects in `AWAIT` conditions are dangerous!

 #### Priority Inversion